 Bisexual acceptance in the queer community

 Good for you for wanting to be involved!
 Your hesitation is understandable, though — some hold a definition of sexuality that is more rigid and constant than what is actually experienced by many people.
-As a result, bisexuals often feel as though they are not fully accepted within the gay or straight community.
+As a result, those who identify as bisexual often feel as though they are not fully accepted within the gay or straight community.
 Still, with an open mind, some searching, and a willingness to try some groups on for size, you will likely find a community that will support and accept you — sexuality and all!

 You may also be able to locate nearby LGBTQ community centers and organizations that are located off campus by visiting CenterLink.
 Once you have a few organizations on your list, contact the groups' leaders and plan on attending one of their meetings or events.
 You may even consider speaking to the group representative on the philosophy of the group in regards to inclusiveness.
 If you feel comfortble, express your concerns.
 Pay attention to the response you get — it could be revealing.

 As with any relationship, it may take a while before you find your perfect match in the queer community.
 Your concern over acceptance is one that is shared by many bisexuals and there are resources and support available to you.
-Start your search by visiting bi-friendly websites like the Bisexual Resource Center and the American Institute of Bisexuality.
-For more personalized help with addressing discrimination and other bi concerns, Columbia students may want to consider contacting Counseling and Psychological Services at x4-2878.
+Start your search by visiting bi-friendly websites such as the Bisexual Resource Center or the American Institute of Bisexuality.
+For more personalized help with addressing discrimination and other bi concerns, you may find it helpful to make an appointment with a counselor.
 With these resources in hand, you'll be well on your way to finding a community that will support and accept you for you.
 Good-bi, for now!